apache/iotdb/docs/UserGuide/Query-Data/Select-Expression.md

 All time series generating functions can accept * as input.

 IoTDB supports hybrid queries of time series generating function queries and raw data queries.

-> Please note that Aligned Timeseries has not been supported in queries with hybrid functions yet.
-An error message is expected if you use hybrid functions with Aligned Timeseries selected in a query statement.

 ### Mathematical Functions